A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Simulation Experiments

 \Cref{tab:mono-HERW-sim-result} contains the mean and standard deviation of the estimated translation ($t_{x,err}$, $t_{y,err}$), rotation ($r_{x,err}$, $r_{y,err}$), and scale error ($\alpha_{err}$) for the monocular RWHEC study.
-As is the case for the standard RWHEC experiment, our method and LOM have very similar accuracy.
-However, our method does not require an initial estimate of $\Matrix{X}$, $\Matrix{Y}$, or $\alpha$.
-Even though monocular RWHEC is ostensibly more challenging than RWHEC, both monocular RWHEC solvers return more accurate estimates than their corresponding RWHEC methods.
-We posit that this discrepancy is due to constraining the camera trajectory to a single sphere in the RWHEC study.
-Collecting data on the surface of two spheres may have resulted in more ``identifiable'' data, improving the accuracy of the estimated parameters (see, e.g., \cite{Grebe_2022_Study} for more insight into the effect of sensor trajectory on calibration accuracy).
+As is the case for the standard RWHEC experiment, our method and LOM have very similar accuracy when LOM is accurately initialized, but the performance of LOM degrades when poorly initialized.
+In contrast, our method finds a global minimum and therefore does not require an accurate initial estimate of $\Matrix{X}$, $\Matrix{Y}$, or $\alpha$.
+Even though monocular RWHEC is ostensibly more challenging than RWHEC, both monocular RWHEC solvers return more accurate estimates than their corresponding RWHEC methods. \endnote{A full investigation of monocular identifiability is beyond the scope of this work, but in this particular case we conjecture that this performance gap may be explained by the different camera trajectories used.
+Collecting data on the surface of two spheres may have resulted in more a more informative dataset, improving the accuracy of the estimated parameters (see, e.g., \cite{Grebe_2022_Study} for more insight into the effect of sensor trajectory on calibration accuracy).}